 Travel and Re-entry

 You must carry a passport that will be valid for reentry to the United States.
 Your passport should be valid for six months beyond your anticipated stay in the United States.
 Citizens of certain countries are exempt from this six-month rule.
-The OIA has a list of such countries.
+The ISSO has a list of such countries.

 - proof of registration (unofficial transcript can be obtained on Web For Students)